allegroai/clearml-docs/docs/guides/services/cleanup_service.md

 an `APIClient` object that establishes a session with the ClearML Server, and accomplishes the cleanup by calling:
 * [`Tasks.get_all`](../../references/api/tasks.md#post-tasksget_all) to get a list of Tasks to delete, providing the following parameters:
     * `system_tags` - Get only Tasks tagged as `archived`.
-    * `status_changed` - Get Tasks whose last status change is older than then delete threshold (in seconds).
+    * `status_changed` - Get Tasks whose last status change is older than the delete threshold (in seconds).
 * [`Task.delete`](../../references/sdk/task.md#delete) - Delete a Task.

 ## Configuration